Stop Beating Yourself Up Already

 The trick to stopping the SLIDE is to intercept it at step 1 or step 2.
 You should try to stop the process before you hit step 3, imagining the worst, because people with ADHD have powerful imaginations.
 This is one of our assets, except when we turn our imaginations against ourselves.

 Train yourself to recognize the trigger points in steps 1 and 2, the point when some negative stimulus leads you to react by attacking yourself or attacking life.
 It usually happens in a blur.
 To slow it down, you have to practice in advance.
-You have to identify your triggers — standing on the scale, reading the newspaper, having a conversation with a certain poisonous person — and rehearse how you will counteract them.
+You have to identify your triggers — standing on the scale, reading the newspaper, having a conversation with a certain pessimistic person — and rehearse how you will counteract them.

 Let me take you through a possible scenario to show you how you might do it.
 Let’s say a trigger is stepping on your bathroom scale.
 One day you get on the scale and the number you see glaring up at you is higher than ever.
 You have about five seconds to take action before you hit step 3 and start to imagine the worst.